What is web traffic?

 Large scale web sites with numerous servers however do not experience this problem.

 Denial of service attacks

 A malicious attack can also send a website more requests than it can cope with and thus force it to close.
 Viruses have also been used to cause large scale denial-of-service attacks (DoS attacks).

 Estimating website traffic

-Estimating website traffic helps to measure the success of a website, as the popularity of a site is measured by the amount of traffic it gets.
+Estimating website traffic helps to measure the success of a website.
+This is because the popularity of a site is measured by the amount of traffic it gets.

 If the traffic is coming from a search engine, then the website traffic estimator should display the keywords searched for you to know the most popular terms.

-Don’t forget to place the selected keywords into the page name, headings, and the meta tags, which is the code that only search engines recognize.
+Don’t forget to place the selected keywords into the page title, headings, and the meta tags, which is the code that only search engines recognize.

 Website traffic software